Akumucollins/Akan-Birthday-Name/README.md

 ***

 ## Contact details
-Feel free to contact me @ akumucollins001@gmail.com  if there are bugs.
+Feel free to contact me @ akumucollins001@gmail.com  if there are any bugs.

 ---